 If you are looking to visit Pamukkale from Cappadocia, and planning transportation and accommodation is not your jam, then an organized tour is your best bet.
 This private 3 day Pamukkale + Ephesus tour from Cappadocia combines the natural wonders of Pamukkale with the ancient manmade ruins of Ephesus near Selcuk.

 The tour includes hotel pick up, private transportation, flights, accommodation and a personal guide.
 This tour is done by BellaTurca which I can personally recommend.
 They took me on a private tour of Cappadocia, and made it the perfect experience!

 Bus from Cappadocia to Pamukkale

-Prices for the Goreme Pamukkale bus starts at $9USD.
+Prices for the Goreme Pamukkale bus start at $9USD on 12Go.